 An unforgettable journey lies ahead today as we set out on the Cumbres & Toltec Scenic Railroad, the longest and highest narrow-gauge steam railroad in North America and voted the #1 Top Attraction in Colorado and New Mexico by USA Today.
 The Southwest’s scenes are on full display on this 64-mile ride, including glimpses at steep canyons, colorful meadows, ranches, grassy hills, beautiful mountain ranges, rushing waterways and brilliant blue skies.
 We cross over Cascade Creek Trestle and pass through charming mountain towns and abandoned villages.
 This route crosses the Colorado/New Mexico border 13 times and allows passengers to get a feel for what a daily train ride would have been like in the heyday of steam train travel.
 The route is full of incredible views, and we enjoy them all from panoramic windows of the Premium Parlor Car.
 This meticulously preserved car features tin ceilings, period-appropriate seating and access to the train’s open-air gondola.
 Onboard, we are served a variety of hot and cold beverages.
 A delicious home-cooked lunch awaits us upon arrival at the train station in Osier.
 As the tour concludes, we continue our heritage rail voyage through Colorado into the San Luis Valley, the oldest settled area in Colorado, en route to Alamosa.
 Tonight, join your small group for dinner, and share stories of the day as you enjoy tastes of the region.
 Overnight Alamosa.
 (B, L, D)

 Find yourself surrounded by the breathtaking beauty of the Royal Gorge on our fifth railway journey of the tour, the Royal Gorge Route Railroad.
 We board our motorcoach this morning and travel to the station in Canon City - a route that offers another look at the stunning forests and mountains that make Colorado so beloved.
 We board the train’s Dining Car for a one-of-a-kind lunch experience.
 This first-class restaurant on wheels features large picture windows from which to view Royal Gorge and plush seating at linen-covered tables.
 A three-course lunch awaits us, with each course freshly prepared on the train using locally sourced ingredients.
 While we dine, dramatic views of rushing rivers, steep canyons and beautiful rock formations come into sight.
 If you choose, head out to the open-air car after lunch to take in the scenery.
 The route runs entirely along the bottom of the gorge, allowing you to look up at the amazing sights, including the Royal Gorge Suspension Bridge.
-Following the 2-hour excursion, we head to the resort town of Manitou Springs for the evening.
-There are over 30 fantastic restaurants within 3 square miles in this colorful locale, as well as boutiques and interesting Native American sites to explore.
-Overnight Manitou Springs.
+Following the 2-hour excursion, we drive to Colorado Springs.
+Overnight Colorado Springs, CO.
 (B, L)

 Georgetown Loop Railroad